 Create a landing page

-This is the title page of the website that contains key information about the business and what it has to offer.
+This is the title page of the website which contains key information about the business and its offerings.

 Development time — 18 – 22 hours (frontend), 4 – 6 hours (backend).

 Create interior pages

 Typically, pages of this nature have a similar structure and design, which means that subsequent pages will take less time to develop.

 Development time — 8 – 12 hours for the first interior page (frontend), 4 – 6 hours for the first page (backend) plus 2 – 3 hours for each successive page.